-Francesca, who studied biomedical engineering in Surrey’s Department of Mechanical Engineering Sciences, won a £250 prize and certificate in the IPEM awards, which recognises the best projects by students on IPEM-accredited masters courses across the UK.
+Francesca, who studied biomedical engineering in Surrey’s School of Mechanical Engineering Sciences, won a £250 prize and certificate in the IPEM awards, which recognises the best projects by students on IPEM-accredited masters courses across the UK.

 Francesca’s project focused on evaluating signal processing techniques to help in the early detection of Alzheimer’s disease and other neurodegenerative diseases.
 This involved identifying the relevant features in electric signals from patients diagnosed with Alzheimer’s disease and mild cognitive impairment, compared to those from healthy subjects.

 Since early detection of a neurodegenerative disease can lead to better treatments – improving the chance of preserving the quality of a patient’s life for longer – this is a very important research area, and one Francesca continues to pursue.
 Since completing her course at Surrey, she has been awarded the Marie-Slodowska Curie grant for a project at the Wellcome Centre for Human Neuroimaging (UCL).

 Francesca explained: “I’ve always been interested in the field of neuroscience and was lucky enough to meet Dr Daniel Abasolo when I came to Surrey, who supervised and supported me throughout the year.”